LeweC/RaspiBot/README.md

 Hexapod robot controlled by a Raspberry Pi and written in Python.

-Controlled by a C# WindowsForm
-Controlled by a website with live camera stream.
+Controlled by a C# WindowsForm soon with a live camera stream.

 # More Coming Soon